9 Strange Facts About Redheads You Never Knew Before

 They’re harder to anesthetize

 A small study in the journal Anesthesiology found that redheaded women required 19 percent more of the anesthesia desflurane to be put to sleep than women with dark hair.
 Some scientists think that the protein mutation that causes red hair and fair skin makes redheads more sensitive to pain and therefore it’s more difficult to anesthetize them.
-(Going in for surgery?
-Here are five ways to recover faster.)
+Find out the secrets ER staff won’t tell you.

 They have more sex than blondes or brunettes